cloudtoid/interprocess/docs/protocol.md

 ## Identity and storage lifetime

+A queue is transient and exists only while at least one publisher or subscriber remains attached.
+After the last endpoint closes or its process exits, its messages cannot be resumed.
+Reopening the same name creates a fresh, empty queue.
+Keep participant lifetimes overlapping across process handoffs; either a publisher or a subscriber is sufficient to retain the queue.

 Participants must agree on the queue name, logical capacity, and, on Unix, the same backing directory.
 Use an explicit absolute directory for cross-language applications: runtime defaults for the temporary directory can differ.
 The name must fit platform object-name limits; short ASCII names without slashes or NUL work on all platforms.
 A distinct Unix path does **not** create a distinct semaphore name: use names unique across paths.

 Capacity `C` is the size of the circular message buffer only.
 It must exceed 16 and be divisible by 8.
 Total mapped bytes are `262400 + C`.
 All additions must be checked against the implementation's addressable range.